 We also work with women for short periods of time, offering up to six weeks of housing support with one of our Pathways Workers to resolve housing issues and establish access to health and other support needs.

-Structured wellbeing and personal skills development group activities are available two to three afternoons every week.
-Activities include an art therapy program supported by the City of Port Phillip as social catch ups and a Women’s House newsletter released quarterly.
+Structured wellbeing and personal skills development group activities are available every week.
+Activities include an art therapy program supported by the City of Port Phillip.

 How we support women in our community